On My Mind (Ellie Goulding song): Background

-On 25 August 2015, Goulding talked to Capital FM about the concept of the music video, claiming: "Well it involves me and another girl who's really hot and we're sort of like Thelma & Louise", she explained.
-"I guess [you'll see it] in about a month's time.
+On 25 August 2015, Goulding talked to Capital FM about the concept of the music video, claiming: "Well it involves me and another girl who's really hot and we're sort of like Thelma & Louise. [...]
+I guess [you'll see it] in about a month's time.
 I'm very excited about it."
 She also revealed that it was directed by Emil Nava and shot in Las Vegas, saying: "It's a weird place.
 We went to this old casino and filmed stuff in there.
 I worked with the director, Emil [Nava], I worked with him before with Calvin Harris [he directed the 'I Need Your Love' video].
 He's a friend of mine and we wanted to do something really mad.
 We wanted to ride some horses, and there's a gangster who is a not very good guy.
 It's kind of got a Thelma and Louise thing about it."
 It was uploaded to Goulding's Vevo account on 21 September 2015.